rumpkernel/rumprun/README.md

 	xl create -c domain_config

+Check out `domain_config` to change which tests/demos are run.
-If you want to run the fs demo, copy the file system image `test_clean.ffs` to `test.ffs` -- the image is also written, so this avoids dirtying the version-controlled image.
-If you want to run the networking demo, make sure your have a suitable Xen networking interface (in addition to regular bridging, I had to use `ethtool -K if tx off` to make connections from Dom0 work).
+If you run the fs demo, copy the file system image `test_clean.ffs` to `test.ffs` -- the image is also written, so this avoids dirtying the version-controlled image.
+If run the networking demo, make sure your have a suitable Xen networking interface (in addition to regular bridging, I had to use `ethtool -K if tx off` to make connections from Dom0 work).
 Also, check out what `rumpkern_demo.c` actually does.
-If you modify `rumpkern_demo.c`, you can rebuild the bootable image simply by typing `make`.

 Implementation